|

 by Frank J. Berto called The

-a very detailed history and final demise of the
+article gives a very detailed history and final

-the top of this page is a fine example of
+picture at the top of this page is a fine example

 Slant-Parallelogram rear derailleur, Suntour held